ObjectModules/deploy/[Mapping]-Spreading.md

 When the `world` and `hyip world` are no more carry out then all of the process is considered settled and will return to _[[its routine|[Mapping]-Routines]]_.
 ![hyipworld flow](https://hyipworld.github.io/images/github/doc/figure4.png)

-However when which `a settlement` is not achieved then the spreading will continue to another process which in our concept we call them as _Employment_ and _Merging_.
+However when `a settlement` is not going to be achieved then the spreading will continue to another process which in our concept we call them as _Employment_ and _Merging_.
 ##Employment
-Employment is a mapping built automatically whenever a parameter is assigned to a routines.
 In our concept there will be two kind of employments will be called.
 Each of Those 2 kind of employments is present the following:

 Mapping of the process to collect the library in related with the food:
 ```